poets-ai/elegy/docs/low-level-api/basics.md

 )
 ```

 As you see here we perform everything from parameter initialization, modeling, calculating the main loss, and logging some metrics.
-Notes:
+Some notes about the previous example:

 * The `states` argument of type `elegy.States` is an immutable Mapping which you add / update fields via its `update` method.
-* `net_params` is one of the names used by the default implementation, check the [States](./states.md) guid for more information.
+* `net_params` is one of the names used by the default implementation, check the [States](./states.md) guide for more information.
-* `initializing` tells you whether you to initialize your parameters or fetch them from `states`, if you are using a Module framework this usually tells you whether to call `init` or `apply`.
+* `initializing` tells you whether to initialize the parameters of the model or fetch the current ones from `states`, if you are using a Module framework this usually tells you whether to call `init` or `apply`.
-* `test_step` returns 3 specific outputs, you should check the docs for each method to know what to return.
+* `test_step` should returns 3 specific outputs (`loss`, `logs`, `states`), you should check the docs for each method to know what to return.